hzwer/WritingAIPaper/README.md

 There are many papers that stayed on arXiv after being rejected and now have a huge impact [1](https://arxiv.org/abs/1503.02531);[2](https://arxiv.org/abs/1606.06160).
 Papers will be significantly improved throughout the process.
 If this process helps you produce a truly good paper, you can benefit from and be proud of it for many years to come.

 ### citation
-We found that arXiv does not accept this article.
+ArXiv does not accept this article 😂.
 In case you need to cite it, you can use the following format.
 ```
 @misc{WritingAIPaper2024,
     author = {Zhewei Huang and Xiaohan Ding},